Contents

 extension Span where Element: ConvertibleToBytes {

-/// Construct a raw span over the memory represented by this span.
+/// A raw span over the memory represented by this span.

 ///